ByteHackr/bytehackr.hashnode.dev/clfp0h5sm000k09lf3gswhhrc.md

 Python is a popular language for creating APIs, but security should always be a top concern when building any kind of software.
 In this blog, we'll cover some best practices for securing Python APIs, and provide detailed examples to help you implement them.

+### Best Practices to Secure Python API

+Let's dive deep into best practices for securing our Python APIs.

-**Use HTTPS:** When creating an API, it's important to use HTTPS instead of HTTP.
+**<mark>Use HTTPS:</mark>** When creating an API, it's important to use HTTPS instead of HTTP.
 HTTPS is a secure protocol that encrypts all data transmitted between the client and the server.
 This helps prevent attackers from intercepting sensitive information such as passwords, tokens, or personal data.

 To use HTTPS in Python, you can use the built-in `ssl` library or a third-party library like `requests`.
 Here's an example using the `requests` library: